nickfargo/state/README.md

     state( object, expression );
     ```

 3. Subsequent to the call to `state`, the object’s new state implementation is exposed through an **accessor method**, also named `state`, that has been added to the object.
-Calling the accessor with no arguments queries the object for its **current state**, while providing a **selector** string queries the object for the specific `State` named by the selector.
+Calling the accessor with no arguments queries the object for its **current state**, while calling the accessor with a **selector** string queries the object for the specific `State` named by the selector.

     ```javascript
     object.state();